-The Properties of a Collection may not be modified.

 Default Resource Type

-A default Resource Type, “oic.wk.col”, shall be available for Collections.
+A default Resource Type, “oic.wk.col”, is available for Collections.
 This Resource Type shall be used only when another type has not been defined on the Collection or when no Resource Type has been specified at the creation of the Collection.

-The default Resource Type provides support for the Common Properties including the “links” Property.
-For the default Resource Type, the value of “links” shall be a simple array of Links.
+The default Resource Type provides support for the Common Properties including an array of Links with the Property Name “links”.

-The default Resource Type shall support the ‘baseline’ and ‘links list’ Interfaces.
-The default Interface shall be the ‘links list’ Interface.
+Default Interface

+All instances of a Collection shall support the links list (“oic.if.ll”) Interface in addition to the baseline (“oic.if.baseline”) Interface.
+An instance of a Collection may optionally support additional Interfaces that are defined within this Specification.
+The Default Interface for a Collection shall be links list (“oic.if.ll”) unless otherwise specified by the Resource Type definition.

 Third (3rd) party specified extensions

 This section describes how a 3rd party may add Device Types, Resource Types, 3rd party defined Properties to an existing or 3rd party defined Resource Type, 3rd party defined enumeration values to an existing enumeration and 3rd party defined parameters to an existing defined Property.